-All metric preferences are accessible through Edit > Preferences... on the main Curve Pilot menu.
-See Application Preferences on page 98 for the details.
+Note: You can set the metric preferences by going to Edit > Preferences... on the main Curve Pilot menu.
+See Application Preferences on page 100 for details.

 Measuring the Universal Target Manually

 To perform manual measurements on the universal target:

 - 1. Click Measure... in the PressSync curve set editor. - 2.
 Select Universal Target in the Measure dialog. - 3.
 Verify that the PressSync curves listed in the Used Curves tab are the ones that were used for printing the universal target.